aweder05/Engineering_4_Notebook/README.md

 ### Wiring

 For this assignment, the PicoW board was wired with a micro-USB to USB cord to the computer.
-On the board, an LED was wired from GPO to the Ground Rail, and then with a 200 Ohm resistor back to the GND pin on the board.

 ### Code